Wildlife Orphanage in South Africa

 While South Africa is a beautiful destination, it does unfortunately struggle with major issues such as wildlife crime and poor education.
 The country has a large proportion of underprivileged children, which often results in the dramatic overcrowding of classrooms.
 In turn, poor education leads to a lack of understanding of important topics such as wildlife conservation, and eventually, this lack of knowledge can have serious implications on the surrounding ecosystems.
 Fortunately, the Wildlife Orphanage in South Africa has devised a way to tackle these issues: by connecting the education of young children to the welfare of the animals on-site!

-As a volunteer, you will lead small classes of children as you educate them on subjects such as English, maths and social issues.
-The main focus of the weekly curriculum, however, will be on animal conservation efforts – a topic which will be aided by the adorable animals themselves.
-By introducing the school children to the animals and showing them how to feed and care for them, it is hoped that the children will learn compassion for wildlife, taking all that they’ve learnt and applying it to their daily lives.
-This is a meaningful, inspiring project with the potential to make lasting change in the region, as well as to provide you with memories to last a lifetime.
+As a volunteer, your role will involve leading small classes to educate children about social issues, including career development and life skills.
+Though, the weekly curriculum will primarily focus on wildlife conservation efforts, aided by the presence of adorable animals.
+By introducing the school children to the animals and demonstrating how to feed and care for them, the aim is to instil compassion for wildlife and for the children to take what they learn and apply it to their daily lives.
+This project is meaningful and inspiring, with the potential to bring about lasting change in the region while also providing you with memories to cherish for a lifetime.

 Speak To A Travel Expert